e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the richest trace, but conflict order is still temporal (push order), and pending memory is unbounded while paused, taxing every peek that must walk the chain.

-### 12.4 Devices: one kind, one authoring contract
+### 12.4 Devices: one authoring contract, no taxonomy

 FlightCore's input/output/GUI trichotomy is lock choreography, not modeling:
 `get_data!` may block, so it runs outside the lock; `extract_output` must not block,